business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 How ergonomics improves productivity

-Providing your employees with an ergonomic environment shows that you take their health and well-being seriously – a message that has been strongly linked to increased productivity.
-According to a worldwide study by Willis Towers Watson, the “single highest driver of employee engagement is whether or not workers feel their managers are genuinely interested in their wellbeing,” said Tony Schwartz in the Harvard Business Review article “Why Appreciation Matters So Much.”
+Providing your employees with an ergonomic environment shows that you take their health and well-being seriously — a message strongly linked to improved employee engagement

-When you give an employee ergonomic equipment to work with, you say to them, “How you feel matters to me; I want you to be happy and comfortable, and I want to protect you from harm.”
-Some of the most successful companies in the world, notably Google, have mastered the creation of ergonomic and enriched workspaces in a bid to ensure that their employees have high morale and feel free to think creatively.
+When you give an employee ergonomic equipment to work with, you tell them, “How you feel matters to me; I want you to be happy and comfortable, and I want to protect you from harm.”
+Some of the most successful companies in the world, notably Google, have mastered the creation of ergonomic and enriched workspaces to ensure their employees have high morale and feel free to think creatively.

 Did You Know?Did you know

-Workers who are uncomfortable and in pain often report feeling tired, making them less able to work effectively.
-They must also take frequent breaks to stretch, walk around or lie down in an attempt to reduce muscle strain.
+Workers who are often uncomfortable and in pain often report feeling tired, which reduces their ability to perform effectively.
+They must also take frequent breaks to stretch, walk around or lie down to reduce muscle strain.

-Physical pain negatively impacts mental energy too; it’s hard to feel inspired, solve problems or generate new ideas when you’re distracted by physical discomfort.
+Physical pain negatively impacts mental energy too.
+It’s hard to feel inspired, solve problems or generate new ideas when you’re distracted by physical discomfort.
+When an ergonomic workstation improves employee comfort, workers can enjoy heightened awareness.

-Ergonomic equipment often makes an employee’s work easier to complete, as it cuts down on repetitive motions and optimizes posture.
+Ergonomic equipment often makes an employee’s work easier to complete, reducing repetitive motions and optimizing posture.

 Did You Know?Did you know